rktjmp/lush.nvim/README.md

 #### Exporting From Lush

-If you wish to move your theme away from lush, or export it for use in Vim, you can run the following lua code:
+If you wish to move your theme away from lush, or export it for use in Vim, you can run the following Lua code:

 ```vim
 :lua require('lush').export_to_buffer(require('lua-module-theme-name'))
 ```

-Your Lush theme will be exported to a new floating window, as a collection of Vim higlight commands.
+Your Lush theme will be exported to a new floating window, as a collection of Vim highlight commands.

-Note that the name you specify is the name of the lua module in which your theme was defined.
+Note that the name you specify is the name of the Lua module in which your theme was defined.
 In the above short-example, you would run

 ```vim